awslabs/sensitive-data-protection-on-aws/docs/en/user-guide/data-classification-template.md

 # Data classification template
 A template is a collection of [data identifiers](data-identifiers.md).
-On the **Define classification template** page, You can define sensitive data in template which will be used in sensitive data discovery job.
+On the **Define classification template** page, You can define sensitive data in the template by adding data identifiers.
+The template will be used in sensitive data discovery job.

 ## Add data identifier to template
 Click **Add data identifier** button, you will see a list of data identifiers in side window.
 You can select one or multiple data identifers and click **Add to template** button.